kacper97/Escaper/Models/SequenceDiagramsFromClass/README.md

 Here we will upload the Sequence Diagrams for every use case in our model

+. . . . .
+List of who did what  . . . . .

+Kacper :
-Kacper : 1. + View statistics panel
++ View statistics panel
-         2. + Statistic by printer
++ Statistic by printer
-         3. + Statistic on screen
++ Statistic on screen
-         4. + Select desirable statistic
++ Select desirable statistic

 Denis  :